eggnaube/PHP-Benchmark/README.markdown

 ### Coming features

-* Average times at the bottom of the results table
+* Export of the results
-* Settings via UI

 ### More